 Rural networks

-According to the ISOMERR-Households study conducted by Ifsttar (ISOMERR-Households) on 2008 data, the risk of being killed per billion km travelled is significantly higher for rural residents than for urban dwellers.
-A motorist living in a rural area is 1.5 times more likely to be killed than a person living in an average urban area (20,000 to 100,000 inhabitants), and 2.7 times more likely than a person living in a large urban area (over 100,000 inhabitants).
+According to the ISOMERR-Ménages study conducted by Ifsttar on 2008 data, the risk of being killed per billion kilometres travelled is significantly higher for rural residents than for city dwellers.
+A motorist living in a rural area is 1.5 times more likely to be killed than a resident of a medium-sized urban area (20,000 to 100,000 inhabitants), and 2.7 times more likely than a resident of a large urban area (more than 100,000 inhabitants).

 road infrastructure and environment